fabiommendes/sidekick/docs/records.rst

 situations.
 For instance, if ``x = record(items=[1, 2])``, what should ``x.items`` do?

-That said, records are compatible enough with dictionaries that they can replace them in a few important use cases.
+That said, records are compatible enough with dictionaries as to be able to replace them in a few important use cases.
 One non-trivial example is loading JSON data with Python's builtin :mod:`json` module: